IS TRONDHEIM WORTH VISTING AND WHAT TO DO WHEN YOU GET THERE.

 Is Trondheim worth visiting?

 If you love small cities with loads of outdoor space and an easy going vibe then Trondheim could be well worth visiting.
-Whether you a pilgrim at the end of your walk from St Olav’s Way, a tourist visiting a new part of Norway or a group of friends on a stag party.
+Whether you a pilgrim at the end of your walk from St Olav’s Way (like us), a tourist visiting a new part of Norway or a group of friends on a stag party.
 Trondheim is absolutely worth visiting.
 A city surrounded by water, with a medieval history and a buzzing food scene.
 Trondheim has a lot to offer all visitors.

 Trondheim is the third largest city in Norway, and although not as large as Oslo, it does provide a great alternative to visiting the capital.
 Of course Trondheim is still fun during the winter months but temperatures do average -4C while in summer they reach a pleasant 20C.